canonical/vanilla-framework/templates/docs/layouts/application.md

 On a small screen, the `l-navigation-bar` appears horizontally at the top of the screen.
 It toggles the side navigation drawer, which is an off-canvas overlay on the left side of the screen.
 The drawer can be fully collapsed by adding the `is-collapsed` class to the `l-navigation` element.
 This behaviour can also be invoked using a button or a link in `l-navigation-bar`.

 On medium or large screen sizes `l-navigation-bar` is not meant to be used and is therefore hidden.
-Beyond `$breakpoint-medium` the side navigation is always visible on the left side of the screen.
+Beyond `$breakpoint-large` the side navigation is always visible on the left side of the screen.

 On medium screens, the side navigation drawer is by default collapsed to a width of `3rem`.
 It expands on hover.
 It can be pinned by adding the `is-pinned` class to the `l-navigation` element.